eddycharly/k8s-training/kubectl/basics/readme.md

 outputs the available contexts (using the configuration file `/tmp/cfg-test`).

+the `KUBECONFIG` environment variable should be set in your `.bash_profile` so that it is initialized automatically every time a shell is opened.

 ### verify kubectl is working

 once you have a configuration file, exectue commands: